hikeventures/hikeventures.github.io/_posts/best/2014-03-04-best-fleece-jackets.markdown

   - jackets
 layout: post
 ---
 Are you planning an outdoor adventure to a place where it's wet or humid?
 Then you should have a fleece jacket in your backpack.
 A fleece jacket can be used as a mid-layer to keep you warm while you are active (climbing, hiking, skiing or biking) and dries rather fast.
-For wet conditions a fleece jacket is a better choice than a [down jacket](http://www.hikeventures.com/best-down-jackets/) to protect yourself against the cold as down will lose it's insulation once it's wet.
+For wet conditions a fleece jacket is a better choice than a [down jacket][1] to protect yourself against the cold as down will lose it's insulation once it's wet.

-We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports](http://www.hikeventures.com/destinations/)) and even so we are not able to test every product, we follow the market quite closely and compare the specifications of new products as you can see in the list below.
-The links on this site contain affiliate links.
+We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports][2]) and even so we are not able to test every product, we follow the market quite closely and compare the specifications of new products as you can read[^1] below.

 ---